codr7/whirlisp/README.md

 It's worth noting that Common Lisp's OOP facilities started out as a bunch of macros on top of a third party implementation; and even though modern compilers usually have built-in support, there was no need for major changes during standardization since Lisp macros already operate on the language implementation level.

 Which brings us to the point where we can start to get an appreciation for what macro programming, or meta programming, means.
-It means writing code that runs in a separate dimension, one step above regular code, with its own additional set of capabilities and restrictions; or simply code that writes code.
+It means writing code that runs in a separate dimension, one step above regular code, with its own additional set of capabilities; or simply code that writes code.

 As should be expected, writing macros takes a tiny bit more discipline and effort than regular code; but the reward is more or less unlimited power within the limits of the language implementation.
 Mostly anything that may be accomplished by someone implementing Common Lisp; is available for regular users of the language, from within the language.